CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Using a cryo grenade on a shellback, trawler, BET-C, Caretaker vent, or flying rock will instantly give each of these the "frozen" effect where they will take 3x damage, although unlike most other enemies they will still move like normal.
 This is especially useful for flying rocks - if there's a bunch of rocks hovering over the drilldozer, one cryo grenade can make all of them easy to destroy.

+* A cryo grenade can instantly freeze a hiveguard when all 3 of its flaps are open, since each of the flaps can be affected by the cold and reduce the hiveguard's temperature.

 * Enemies that are on fire can spread heat to other nearby enemies.
 This is useful for white phosphorus shells on the boomstick and aggressive venting on the DRAK.
 [Example use 1](https://www.reddit.com/r/DeepRockGalactic/comments/rgc005/why_every_scout_should_take_white_phosphorus/), [example use 2](https://www.youtube.com/watch?v=ocQiys-GVco)

 * You can "reload" your grappling hook right before firing it.
 Doesn’t really do anything, but looks cool.
 [Example](https://youtu.be/UJWdpC4YRPw)